IkshitaMishra/InvoiceGenerator/README.md

   -> E-Mail

-     Company prints and attach the pdf in e-mail to client's e-mail address.
+     Company prints and attach the pdf in e-mail to client's  address.